IuliiaKonovalova/madlib_with_python/README.md

         Prevent "RuntimeError: generator raised StopIteration"
         The package has raised StopIteration that was missed in python earlier versions.
         Thus, it had worked before Python version 3.7 was introduced.
-        Since the package has not been updates since August 2018, it raises the error and stops the app.
+        Since the package has not been updated since August 2018, it raises the error and stops the app.
         "PEP 479 is enabled for all code in Python >= 3.7, meaning that StopIteration exceptions raised directly or indirectly in coroutines and generators are transformed into RuntimeError exceptions."